-The three-year phase-in is presented as an option recognizing that the City will be updating its Comprehensive plan and the related master plans in 2022-2023.
+A three-year phase-in is presented as an option recognizing that the City will be updating its Comprehensive plan and the related master plans in 2022-2023.
 This update will extend the planning horizon to 2043, will recognize growth to date and revised growth targets, and will identify needed infrastructure to serve that growth.
-Once that information is available, staff recommends updating impact fees to reflect the revised plans in 2024.
+Staff recommends updating impact fees to reflect the revised plans.